Private Tours in Salzburg & Beyond | Walking Tours & Scenic Alpine Day Trips

 What does your service cover?

 Qualified guide service in Salzburg (Professional Austria Guide since 2006).
-Customized tour planning based on your preferences.
-Travel in a Volkswagen Caravelle T6 minivan with room for up to eight passengers.
-There are no additional charges for tolls or parking.
+Customized tour planning based on your interests and preferences.
+Travel in a Mercedes-Benz V-Class minivan 300d (Extra-Long version) with 7 passenger seats and a large luggage compartment.

 What is not included in your service?

-Can we hire you to be just a driver for us?
+Can we hire you as a driver only, without the guiding service?

-Can you give us a tour in a smaller car for a lower price?
+Do you offer tours in a smaller car for a lower price?

-No, I can only provide tours in a van.
+No, I can only provide tours in my Mercedes-Benz minivan.

 Can we hire you for a few days?